gyphonic/Schoolwork/README.md

 Sammy's Rentals, a fictional equipment rental business.
 CardDemo, a program that deals, sorts, and lists cards in 4 hands.

-**Oracle**
+**CSC350**

-Repo for my work torwards the Java professional developer certification.
+Repo for my work in CSC350, or Mobile App.

 Projects include:

-Product/Shop, a set of files meant to simulate a department store's inventory system.
+IRL Bug Tracker, a mobile page for tracking the care of pet insects